ClaudiaSuccar/MyList/README.md

 - Makes use of Java's Collections Framework to display hashmap data.
 - Accepts human error in most cases
 - User navigates using a command line interface, with ability to exit program or return to another menu
+# What I Learned
+- Java's collections framework, with Iterator, Map, and Set.
+- Hash maps key-value pairs.
+- Utilizing do-while loops to accept human error, until the correct input is received.